 - Poor visual concentration

-A vestibular physical therapy assessment will test all of the systems as well as screen the cervical spine to determine the source(s) of your symptoms.
+During our assessment we will test all of the systems as well as screen the cervical spine to determine the source(s) of your symptoms.
 The Physical Therapist will then use this information to appropriately design a treatment plan.

 Exertion Testing and Treatment